Programs

 CephNeuroAI Interdisciplinary Research Dialogue: MIT × MBL

-MIT Sigma Xi – CephNeuroAI Initiative.
+CephNeuroAI Initiative, Division of Convergence Research, MIT Sigma Xi.
 May 30th, 2025 | Cambridge, MA, USA